Cincinnati, Ohio Avelox Lawyer filing injury claims as Fluoroquinolones May Cause Aortic Dissection

 Avelox Aortic Rupture Lawsuits

 When drug manufacturers fail to properly test their products before they are marketed and released to the public, and drug injury results, they may be held liable for damages in product liability and failure to warn lawsuits.
+An Avelox lawyer can file claims on injured plaintiffs’ behalf.

 The Lyon Firm has experience engaging large drug corporations in drug injury litigation, and settlement is likely following a severe drug reaction or antibiotic injury.

 If you or a loved one has suffered an aortic dissection or medication-related injury after taking Avelox, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, an Avelox lawyer, and he will help you answer these critical questions.